vanyasem/Lomiri-Arch/README.md

 Install Unity8 packages:
 ```
-sudo pacman -S !!!TBD!!!
+sudo pacman -S unity8-git
 ```

 ### Option 2:
 You can compile the packages yourself from the AUR.

-You can either do it manually for each dependency:
+You will have either do it manually for each dependency:

 _There is a helper script (`build-packages.sh`) in the root of this repository that will build all packages for you._
 ```
-PACKAGE = !!!TBD!!!
+PACKAGE = unity8-git
 git clone https://aur.archlinux.org/$PACKAGE.git
 cd $PACKAGE
 makepkg -sic